The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Statistical methods / analysis

-Descriptive statistics will be calculated for habitual gait speed, aerobic capacity, muscle strength/power, MDS-UPDRS score, functional performance (six-minute walk test and the SPPB), anerobic capacity and cognitive impairment before and after the intervention.
+Descriptive statistics will be calculated for habitual gait speed, aerobic capacity, muscle strength/power, MDS-UPDRS score, cognitive impairment, functional performance (six-minute walk test and the SPPB), anerobic capacity, acute physiological and perceptual responses to either arm only or combined arm and leg high intensity interval training (blood pressure, heart rate, VO2 kinetics, Borg (6-20) scale and affective responses via the feelings scale) before and after the intervention.
 The normality of the absolute data will be investigated using the Shapiro–Wilk test, and the Levene’s test will be used to assess the homogeneity of variance.
 For normally distributed data, means ± standard deviation (SD) and confidence interval (95% CI) will be reported.
 For non-normally distributed data median and interquartile ranges will be reported.
 Conditions will be analyzed using repeated measures mixed models for normally distributed data and an appropriate non-parametric test for non-normally distributed data if necessary.
 The primary analysis of interest is the group x time interaction from the mixed model.
 Covariates which will be added to the unadjusted model include age, sex, and baseline Modified Hoehn and Yahr rating.
 The primary analytic strategy will be intention-to-treat (ITT), with all randomised participants included in the models, regardless of adherence or availability of follow-up data.
 Secondary exploratory analyses will consider those with complete follow-up data (completers analyses) and those with high adherence (per protocol analyses).
 Statistical significance will be considered at the p<0.05 level.
-Mean differences, 95% CIs, and Hedges’ bias corrected Effect Sizes will be calculated for all outcomes
+Mean differences, 95% CIs, and Hedges’ bias corrected Effect Sizes will be calculated for all outcomes.

 Recruitment